owncloud/web/docs/development/tooling.md

 ## Packaging

 Web is using [pnpm](https://pnpm.io/) as package manager and [vite](https://vitejs.dev/) as build tool.
-The latter is build on top of [rollup](https://rollupjs.org/) and brings some additional features such as instant hot-reloading.
+The latter is built on top of [rollup](https://rollupjs.org/) and brings some additional features such as instant hot-reloading.

 ## Development Setup